mimove/Coupling-API/OpenFOAM_Nektar_API/README.md

-# Instructions to couple OpenFOAM with CWIPI and Nektar++
+# Instructions to couple OpenFOAM and Nektar++ via CWIPI

 cwipiIcoFoam is a solver based on icoFoam, with a few additional lines with calls to CWIPI functions:
 ```